 Backpacking programs and trips are focused on educating participants to be independent backpackers.
 Our experienced instructors will meet with participants beforehand to discuss the trip destination and itinerary, packing lists, learn about meal planning and packing a backpack.
 Equipment is provided for trips.

 These trips range from 1 night in the wilderness on a Beginner Backpacking trip to 4 or 5 nights on the Intermediate and Advanced trips.
-Terrain level will also very in difficulty across trip levels.
+Terrain level will also vary in difficulty across trip levels.

 Backpacking Basics: